Economic Regulation of Airports

 Issues paper release and initial submissions

-The Commission has released an issues paper to guide people in preparing a submission.
-It sets out some of the issues and questions the Commission has identified as relevant at this early stage of the inquiry.
-Participants should provide evidence to support their views, including data and specific examples where possible.
+The Commission released an issues paper to guide people in preparing a submission.
+It set out some of the issues and questions the Commission has identified as relevant at the early stage of the inquiry.
+Participants should have provided evidence to support their views, including data and specific examples where possible.

-Initial submissions are due by Monday 3 September 2018.
+Initial submissions were due by 3 September 2018.

 Draft report release and public hearings